 Unfortuntly due to the substancial costs in staging an event we cannot defer entries although we provide a number transfer system via Nifty Entries.
 Just log into nifty entries and click enter the race, then you will see a transfer my entry option.

 If you entered online you will receive a confirmation email shortly afterwards.
 If this did not happen please contact us to help resolve the issue.
 We also recommend checking your junk as unfortunately they can often end up here!
 We will also contact all runners nearer the race date with final race instructions.

-Yes, we provide water during the race and at the finish.
+Yes, for our 10k races we provide water during the race, for all of our races we provide water at the finish.
 However you’re welcome to take your own should you wish and given the time of year the race is being held we highly recommend this with potential hot weather.